 Lifting weights can be quite therapeutic if you do it the right way.
 It can not only provide you a fitter and stronger body but also lift your spirits.
 However, when it comes to the ‘right way’ to lift weights, you need to do so using proper protection and gear that helps you lift better and safer.
-Elbow sleeves happen to be one of the best lifting accessories that you’ve got to wear while lifting weights.
+Elbow sleeves for weightlifting happen to be one of the best lifting accessories that you’ve got to wear while lifting weights.

 These compression sleeves are going to be the primary focus of our article.
 We shall go into detail and discuss what elbow sleeves are and how do they help you in lifting weights.
-Besides that, we shall also take a closer look at the science of compression and try and understand the exact mechanism behind how these sleeves function and how they improve your blood flow, helping you lift better.
+Besides that, we shall also take a closer look at the science of compression.
+And try and understand the exact mechanism behind how these sleeves function and how they improve your blood flow, helping you lift better.

 Many times when people are lifting weights, or participating in a CrossFit session, or playing any professional sport, the elbow tends to be the most stressed joint along with the ankle.
-This is particularly true with sports such as baseball, tennis, badminton, and cricket where the movement of the elbow joint determines a major part of your technique.
+This is particularly true with sports such as baseball, tennis, badminton, and cricket.
+Here the movement of the elbow joint determines a major part of your technique.
 Even while lifting weights, a lot of the stress goes on your elbow joint.
 Hence, it needs to be protected really well.

 Over the course of this article, we shall also provide you with an insight on the best elbow sleeves for weightlifting, as well as for some of the other aforementioned purposes.
 Let us begin by first understanding what these sleeves are: